Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 The goal of induction therapy is to kill leukemia cells in the blood and bone marrow and bring the disease into remission.
 This phase usually lasts 4-6 weeks.
 Central nervous system (CNS) sanctuary therapy (also called CNS prophylaxis) may also be given during this time to kill leukemia cells that remain in the spinal fluid.
 These drugs are injected into the fluid-filled space between the thin layers of tissue that cover the spinal cord (intrathecally).

 Treatment will include a combination of chemotherapy drugs.
-These drugs may include vincristine, steroids, and asparaginase, sometimes with an anthracycline drug such as doxorubicin or daunorubicin.
+These drugs may include vincristine, steroids, and pegaspargase or Erwinia asparaginase, sometimes with an anthracycline drug such as doxorubicin or daunorubicin.
 In some protocols, a treatment regimen that includes cyclophosphamide, cytarabine, and 6-mercaptopurine is given during induction therapy.

 The goal of consolidation/ intensification therapy is to destroy any remaining cells that could begin to grow and cause the leukemia to relapse.
 This phase usually lasts 8-16 weeks.